1.2 - LDAP in a few words¶

 LDAP is not a new technlology.
-It has been around since mid 1990, as a way to mitigate the complexity of the X.500 based servers access.
-It's name is an acronym for Lightweight Directory Access Protocol.
-Soon after the first standard has been issued, the first full LDAP server was written (ie, X.500 was pushed out of the equation).
+It has been around since the 90's to mitigate complexities inherent in X.500 usage.
+Its name refers to Lightweight Directory Access Protocol.
+Soon after the first standard was issued, the first full LDAP server was created and X.500 became obsolete.

-A LDAP server provides access to entries, stored in a backend.
-It offers an interrogation mechanism allowing fast retrieval of entries.
-The data structure is hierarchical, and we use a schema to manage the content of entries, plus the organisation of data.
+The LDAP protocol provides access to entries stored in a LDAP Server's database.
+It provides the mechanism for fast searching and retrieval of entries.
+Its data structures are hierarchical, and uses a schema to manage the definition of data formats allowed across those entries.

-A LDAP client first has to connect to the server, and disconnect at the end.
-Some operations can be done on data, searches, modification and deletion, among a few others.
+An LDAP client must first connect to a server and disconnect when finished.
+Some operations may be performed on the data itself, e.g. searches, modifications and deletions, along with a few others.

-LDAP servers are fast for retrievals : they have been designed for this purpose.
-On the other hand, modifications can be costly.
-This has to be understood when writing an application using a LDAP server as a backend.
+LDAP servers are fast for retrievals, having been designed specifically for this purpose.
+But modifications can be costly.
+These characteristics must be understood when writing applications that use an LDAP server for data storage.

-Nowadays, LDAP is a part of the IT and it's difficult to avoid having to deal with it.
-LDAP servers are used to manage authentication, mainly, but also authorization, and more.
-It's very likely that you will have to write some code to access such a LDAP server, and the existing API are a bit cumbersome.
-This new LDAP API has been defined to facilitate this kind of tasks.
+LDAP is a part of the IT landscape and so it's necessary to learn how to deal with it.
+LDAP servers are used to manage authentications, authorizations, demographic information about users and more.
+It's very likely that you will have to write some code to access data with LDAP at some point, and existing APIs aren't quite up to the task.
+This LDAP API has been designed to simplify usage and ensure proper interaction with the server.

-This was a very short introduction, you can find more literature about LDAP on the web : Wikipedia gives you a good starting point with many valid pointers.
+This was a short introduction, there's more literature about LDAP on the web : Wikipedia provides a good starting point.